Have you ever been sitting in your backyard, enjoying the nice weather and a good book, when suddenly you hear a loud screeching noise?

 Step Three: Wait for the Bird to Leave

 Once the one-way door is in place, it is simply a waiting game.
-The bird will eventually leave your chimney on its own, and you won’t have to worry about it anymore!
+The bird will eventually leave your chimney, and you won’t have to worry about it anymore!

 Swift birds are migratory creatures, so it shouldn’t take too long.
 Be patient and wait for the bird to fly away.